 Hi, my name is Ute and I’m an experienced German business mentor, trainer and blogger who is based in the UK.
 I help passionate midlife women to stay focused, work smarter and stand out from the crowd.

 Take your small venture from good to great with my free “Passion to Profit ebook.

-Or attract more readers to your blog with a free blog coaching programme: www.attractreaders.co.uk
+Or attract more readers to your blog with blog coaching and lots of free tips at www.attractreaders.co.uk

 PS.
-The above post was first published in 2014 on Success Network Recipes
+The above post was first published on Success Network Recipes